gettyimages/gettyimages-api_dotnet/README.md

-# Connect SDK - C&#35;
+# Getty Images API SDK - .NET
 ## Introduction
-This SDK makes using the Getty Images [Connect API](https://api.gettyimages.com) easy.
+This SDK makes using the Getty Images [API](https://developer.gettyimages.com) easy.
 It handles credential management, makes HTTP requests and is written with a fluent style in mind.
-The [Connect API Documentation](https://github.com/gettyimages/connect) is located on Github.
+The [API Documentation](https://github.com/gettyimages/gettyimages-api) is located on Github.

 ## Getting started
 ### Using the Nuget Package